shanuz123/cyberecon/README.md

 To enjoy the full interactive experience, ensure you have the following:

- -OS: Linux (Kali Linux, Parrot, or Ubuntu recommended)
+ - OS: Linux (Kali Linux, Parrot, or Ubuntu recommended)
- -Shell: Bash (v4+)
+ - Shell: Bash (v4+)
- -Browser: Firefox (Default) or any CLI-compatible browser -UI Engine: gum by Charm
+ - Browser: Firefox (Default) or any CLI-compatible browser
+ - UI Engine: gum by Charm

 Install Gum